Monday, September 26, 2011

 Welcome!

-In my childhood, I dreamed of creating another world of tales.
-When I got my first video game, I was shocked by the imaginary world it brought, and wondered how I could do it with my own hands.
+Since my childhood, I have dreamed of creating another world of tales.
+I was shocked by the imaginary world video games brought, and wondered how I could do it with my own hands.

-During high school, I started teaching myself how to program.
-In 2003, I found a chance to work with an online group (called Fantasy Studio) to make a RPG game.
-Through that game project I learned programming skills from other team members, and enjoyed working with a group on the same goal.
-Soon after, I decided that Computer Science should the my major, and got admitted into the Beijing Union University in China.
+I started teaching myself how to program in high school.
+In 2003, I found a chance to work with an online team to make a RPG game and had great experience collaborating and learning from team members, which made me decide to pursue Computer Science in college, and got admitted into the Beijing Union University in China.

-Along with steps into this new society, academically I have been able to make progress, too - I maintained Good Standing in academic status, and passed the English Proficiency Exam.
+Along with these social activities, academically I maintained Good Standing, and passed the English Proficiency Exam.
 With the appreciation of UW Computer Science program's guideline: "To develop students with a broad view", I selected courses from various disciplines to satisfy my interests.
 In my second school term, I got my first internship as a Software Developer with Research In Motion, which opened a brand new chapter in my life.

-In Summer 2009, with an excellent manager at RIM, I learned how the software industry work, as well as how to collaborate with team members.
+In Summer 2009, with an excellent manager at RIM, I stepped into professional software industry and learned to collaborate with team members.
 Discovered that many people are working on Unit Tests with poor supporting tools, I designed tools that significantly reduced the repetitive work from developers, thus greatly improved the overall efficiency for dozens of developers.

 From January 2010 till August, I was interning with Electronic Arts making FIFA 11.
-It was like a dream to actually work on the game that I have been played since I was a kid.
+It was like a dream to actually work on the game that I have been playing since youth.
 In the 8-month internship, I actively learned from almost everybody in the FIFA team, and completed all my tasks in time with great feedback.
 Beyond that, I constantly helped others to solve problems, and gained experience working with producers, artists, engineers, QAs, and 3rd party partners.
 I improved my communicating and technical skills, and learned how to solve conflicts in adverse situations.

 In Winter 2011 I part-timed at RIM to help my manager build a new building system, which involved much fun and creativity; in Summer 2011, I interned at Mozilla in California, enjoyed the summer and contributed to the 400-million-user Firefox - you can see I being the actual firefox in the picture above!